Summer (2008 film)

 Summer is a 2008 film directed by Kenneth Glenaan and starring Robert Carlyle and Rachael Blake.
 It tells the story of a lively and wayward man coming to terms with the realities of age and death.
 Shaun (Carlyle) has to confront past demons as his first love re-appears and his best friend, Daz, is terminally ill.
 The film is set mainly in the present and includes reflections on his childhood in flashbacks.
+On the review aggregator website Rotten Tomatoes, 78% of 9 critics' reviews are positive.
+The website's consensus reads: "Strong sensitive performances in this low-budget British drama illuminate this tough gritty picture."